OCowper/CS1813CarParkProject/README.md

 ```

 If you don't already have an app/database.db file,
-the software will automatically create one for you with pre-set dummy values
+the software will automatically create one for you with pre-set dummy values, default usernames and passwords are (user1, pass1), (user2, pass2), (user3, pass3)

 Visit the website at: